IC1101Virgo/Care-To-Share/README.md

 ### Hello Contributor! 👋
 We all know sharing is caring.
-This issue is meant for the same purpose. 🌷 We invite all the techies 😎 , enthusiast 😸 , and newbies 🤩 to share your review of atleast anyone resource(you can share as many as you want).
+This issue is meant for the same purpose. 🌷 We invite all the techies 😎 , enthusiast 😸 , and newbies 🤩 to share your review of atleast one resource(you can share as many as you want).
 We are a big family here and your opinion counts😉
 This issue is meant for all whether it's your first pull request 🎊  or you are a frequent visitor 💃

 These review can be of anything: